Hair care solutions to beat city’s pollution

 Air pollution in the metros can harm our hair and have a negative effect on the scalp.
 Follow these expert recommendations to combat the side-effects of air pollution

 Air pollution in the metros can harm our hair and have a negative effect on the scalp.
 “Pollutants in the air like sulfur dioxide, nitrogen dioxide and particulate matter can deposit on the scalp and hair leading to dryness, irritation, and dandruff.
-They can clog the hair follicles leading to hair thinning and hair loss,” says Dr Sravya C Tipirneni, dermatologist and trichologist.
+They can clog the hair follicles leading to hair thinning and hair loss,” says Dr Sravya C Tipirneni, dermatologist and trichologist, Manipal Hospitals, Bangalore.

-The chemicals in the air can lead to dullness and lead to hair aging due to oxidative stress, explains Dr Shibani Bhatia, dermatologist.
+The chemicals in the air can lead to dullness and lead to hair aging due to oxidative stress, explains Dr Shibani Bhatia, consultant dermatologist, Kaya Skin Clinics, Lucknow.

 In order to combat the side-effects of air pollution on your hair and scalp, follow these expert recommendations.